 State Health Plan c/o Blue Cross NC Appeals Department P.O.
-Box 30055 Durham, NC 27702-3055 review, within the same after receiving notice of the IRO's decision, reverse the non-certification decision and provide coverage for the requested service or supply.
+Box 30055 Durham, NC 27702-3055 reverse the non-certification, the State Health Plan will, within three business days (or, for an expedited review, within the same day after receiving notice of the IRO's decision, reverse the non-certification decision and provide coverage for the requested service or supply.
 If you are no longer covered by the State Health Plan at the time the State Health Plan receives notice of the IRO's decision to reverse the non-certification, the State Health Plan will only provide coverage for those services or supplies you actually received or would have received prior to disenrollment if the service had not been non-certified when first requested.